sweetest-framework/sweetest/GUIDELINES.md

 ### Add a module configuration

-Given you have a module `app` you can create a file `AppModuleTestingConfiguration.kt` in the root package of your module, e.g. `com.example.app`.
+Given you have a module `app` you should create a file `AppModuleTestingConfiguration.kt` in the root package of your module, e.g. `com.example.app`.

 ```kotlin
 val appModuleTestingConfiguration = moduleTestingConfiguration { ... }